MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 3. In Excel, organize the data:

    1. Place all of the data on a single worksheet.
    2. In the worksheet, the first row must contain column headers.
 Every column must have a column header.
-To know what columns (what data) to include, see [Prepare orgazational data](prepare-organizational-data.md).
+To know what columns (what data) to include, see [Prepare organizational data](prepare-organizational-data.md).
    3. All rows below row 1 must contain data about employees.
 Include one row of data per person, per EffectiveDate.

    > [!Note]